|Oil and Gas Fields||en español|

 Oil and Gas Well Drilling and Servicing eTool (Occupational Safety and Health Administration)

-Radioactive Wastes from Oil and Gas Drilling (Environmental Protection Agency)
+Radioactive Waste Material from Tapping Natural Resources (Environmental Protection Agency)

 Chemicals in Oil and Gas Fields